 If hardwood flooring has one fatal flaw, water can damage it.
 As a result, you have to avoid moisture-prone areas.
 Well, no more.
-HydroGuard is 100% waterproof hardwood.
+HydroGuard is 100% waterproof engineered wood flooring.
 Its innovative system keeps your floors safe from top-down moisture.
 You can install genuine wood floors in your basement, kitchen, and bathroom.
 Places hardwoods couldn’t handle before.
-So enjoy the beauty of waterproof hardwood — anywhere in your home.
+So, enjoy the beauty of waterproof engineered hardwood flooring — anywhere in your home.

 Engineered hardwood’s chief advantage over solid hardwood is its water resistance.
 But, we’ve taken that to the next level by making HydroGuard 100% waterproof.
 So now, you can install real wood floors without concerns about water damage.
 Just think, you can add the rich character of hardwood to any room in your house, even your bathroom.

 Harder woods like oak or hickory helps resist scratches and improve your floor’s wear.
 Unfortunately, they aren’t great for noise and can be hard underfoot if you stand on them for a lengthy time.
 Sure, some areas rugs will soften things.
-But, HydroGuard waterproof hardwood includes a 1.5mm pad that helps absorb sound to make your floors quieter.
-At the same time, the padding makes the engineered hardwood flooring more resilient, so it’s softer underfoot for added comfort.
+But HydroGuard waterproof engineered hardwood includes a 1.5mm pad that helps absorb sound to make your floors quieter.
+At the same time, the padding makes the engineered wood flooring more resilient, so it’s softer underfoot for added comfort.

 Product Design & Construction